 Step One: Soak the Broccoli Seeds

-broccoli seeds in jar with sprouting lid.
+broccoli seeds soaking in sprouting jar with lid.

 • To get started, you’ll need to soak your broccoli seeds in a small bowl or Mason jar filled with water.
 This helps prepare the seeds to sprout.